 SOUTHWEST, USA 12 Days

-This itinerary visits Las Vegas, Bryce, Grand Canyon & Zion National Park, Antelope Canyon, Monument Valley & Sedona,Az.
+This itinerary visits Las Vegas, Bryce, Grand Canyon & Zion National Park, Antelope Canyon, Monument Valley & Sedona,AZ.

 The Southwest is a very diverse region known for its deserts, cacti, red rock landscapes, rugged mountains and urban resorts.
 The Southwest comprises the states of Arizona, Nevada, New Mexico, Utah and the western part of Colorado.